 Here’s looking at top trends that will further accelerate the adoption of smart manufacturing globally.

-COVID-19 has proven to be a true turning point for additive manufacturing or 3D printing technology.
-Manufacturers across the globe used the power of 3D printing to invent new products quickly, manufacture on-demand and most importantly, manufacture locally at times when supply chains were badly hit.
-One of the biggest advancements in the additive manufacturing process is the infusion of machine learning which is bringing a data-driven approach to 3D printing and opening up more matured use cases.
-Digital twin is another trend that is set to revolutionize 3D manufacturing.
+COVID-19 has proven to be a turning point for additive manufacturing or 3D printing technology.
+Manufacturers across the globe used the power of 3D printing to invent new products quickly, manufacture on-demand and, most importantly, manufacture locally when supply chains were severely hit.
+One of the most significant advancements in the additive manufacturing process is the infusion of machine learning which is bringing a data-driven approach to 3D printing and opening up more mature use cases.
+A digital twin is another trend that is set to revolutionize 3D manufacturing.

-Manufacturing firms will also invest on process automation technologies to improve efficiencies.
+Manufacturing firms will also invest in process automation technologies to improve efficiencies.
 At the same time, Cloud will continue to be a strategic area of investment to drive digital transformation and all these modernization initiatives in the sector.
-In 2021, the manufacturing industry is expected to outpace average cloud adoption rate as firms strive to stay agile and resilient.
+In 2021, the manufacturing industry is expected to outpace the average cloud adoption rate as firms strive to stay agile and resilient.